Table of Contents

 Security teams would be wise to immediately review their existing cloud security program to ensure that they are not focused on the outside-in approach that is so typical of existing vulnerability management programs.
 Instead, a more holistic view is recommended.

-The Sonrai platform should be included in architecture reviews, and teams should leverage its unique features including identity graphs and patented access analytics.
+The Sonrai Cloud Security Platform should be included in architecture reviews, and teams should leverage its unique features including identity graphs and patented access analytics.
 Ultimately, the exploitation of misconfigurations is the primary consideration in cloud security.
 Continuous and holistic visibility is thus imperative.